 Under an accounting convention common in the retail industry, the Corporation follows a 52-week reporting cycle, which periodically necessitates a fiscal year of 53 weeks.
 The Corporation’s fiscal year ends on the Sunday closest to March 31.
 Typically, the inclusion of an extra week occurs every fifth or sixth fiscal year due to the Corporation’s floating year-end date.
 The next 53-week year will occur in fiscal 2022.

-Media contact: Thomas Tremblay, Communications, ANBL, 506-429-2091 or media.relations@anbl.com
+Media contact: Thomas Tremblay, Communications, ANBL

+506-429-2091 or media.relations@anbl.com